zeittresor/protracker_mod_choral_generator/README.md

 <b>Some Notes: </b>

-The reason for some strange melodic songs is that i dont want the script to get uncreative at all, some uncommon notes are great in a specific context (just delete the worth songs);
+The reason for some strange melodic songs is that i dont want the script to get uncreative at all, some uncommon notes are great in a specific context (just delete the worse songs).

 How ever i would suggest to play the songs using the Protracker / Noisetracker / StarTrekker (by FLT) on a Amiga Computer or the Protracker 2 Clone / VLC using the Amiga Mod Player extension for Windows 10/11.